marcusaasjensen/dialogue-system/README.md

 Replaces the tag's position by a stored value named ```value```.
 The variable must be defined in the Scriptable Singleton "DialogueVariableData.asset".
 If not defined, the value will be ```"X"```.
 The variables can be of type *int*, *float* or *string*.
 Boolean variables are not included.

 > [!WARNING]
-> Make sure to have only one DialogueVariableData Scriptable Singleton in the directory "Assets/Resources/Dialogue/".
+> Make sure to have only one DialogueVariableData Scriptable Singleton in the directory "Assets/Resources/Dialogue System Data/".
 >

 You can manipulate these variables using C# script.